-In this post, we’ll share our food cost formula and explain why it's important that every restaurateur know how properly to calculate food cost percentage, and help you understand why it all matters.
+In this post, we’ll share our food cost percentage formula, show you how to calculate food cost percentage, and help you understand why it all matters.

-As a chef, it’s nice to know if individual items are profitable or not using recipe cost calculators like Toast’s free tool.
-However, as an owner, you need to know if your entire business is on track for success.
+It’s nice to know if individual items are profitable or not, as we’ll explain below, but you also need to know if your entire business is on track for success.

-- List all food supplies you received at the start of week.
-Many inventory software systems work on tablets, so you can walk around the back of house checking off items like you would on a clipboard.
+- List all the food supplies you received at the start of week.
+Many inventory management systems work on tablets or handheld devices, so you can walk around back of house checking off items like you would on a clipboard.

-- Sum together the dollar value of each item.
+- Add together the dollar value of each item.
 How much did you pay for each box of chicken in your back of house?

 - Track your purchases.
 Were there any other purchases that you made within the week, after beginning inventory?

 - Take inventory again at the beginning of next week.
 Follow the same exact process.
-Many recommend a shelf-to-sheet system, where your inventory tracking system is set up as your back of house is.
+Many recommend a shelf-to-sheet system, where your inventory tracking system is set up like your back-of-house is.

 - Add together total food sales per shift.
-Many POS systems with restaurant analytics can give you this information automatically.
+Many POS systems with restaurant analytics can provide you with this information automatically.

-Check out the example below to see this formula in action.
+Check out the example below to see this food cost percentage formula in action:

-Quick Tip: Is your food cost percentage dramatically too high or too low?
-Make sure you’ve counted each item correctly, inputted the right unit, and have accounted for each purchasing invoice.
+Quick Tip: Is your food cost percentage dramatically high or low?
+Make sure you’ve counted each item correctly, entered the right unit, and accounted for each purchasing invoice.

 It’s often not enough to calculate total food cost and call it a day.